 Being a mix of the Ranchu and Lionhead breeds of goldfish, the Lionchu have a broad body, but also the characteristic large head of the Lionhead breed.

-While it’s a very popular breed, many institutions aren’t currently accepting the Lionchu breed as an established breed in its own right.
+While they’re very popular, many institutions aren’t currently accepting the breed as an established breed in its own right.

 Originating from Thailand, this goldfish does not have a dorsal fin as seen on its ancestors from Japan.
 Instead, we see a curved back that is very wide, with this being one of the reasons it’s not a fast swimmer!